How hard is it to approximate the Jones polynomial?: Introduction

-(In the AJL version of the result, the algorithm is jointly polynomial time in the $r$, the order of the root of unity; as well as in the bridge number and the crossing number.
-They also refine the algorithm to estimate $V(L,t)$ as a complex number rather than just estimating its length.)
-Aharonov, Jones, and Landau describe the error in this algorithm as additive, and note that it would be much harder to provide algorithm with multiplicative error.
-Multiplicative error would mean that $V(L,t)$ or $|V(L,t)|$ can be approximated to within a constant factor of its value.
+In the version of the result of Aharonov et al, the algorithm is jointly polynomial time in the $r$, the order of the root of unity; as well as in the bridge number and the crossing number.
+They also refine the algorithm to estimate $V(L,t)$ as a complex number rather than just estimating its length.
+Aharonov et al describe the error in this algorithm as additive, and note that it would be much harder to provide an algorithm with multiplicative error.
+Multiplicative approximation (in the sense of the complexity class $\APX$ \cite{zoo}) would mean that $V(L,t)$ or $|V(L,t)|$ can be approximated to within some constant factor $c > 1$.

-Another way to distinguish between types of error is to say that the error in the approximation algorithm is \emph{presentation-dependent}.
-Given different plat presentations of the same link $L$, the error grows exponentially in one of the parameters of the presentation, namely the bridge number.
-An algorithm to approximate the Jones polynomial is only directly useful for topology if its error is \emph{value-dependent}, \ie, independent of quantities other than the value of $|V(L,t)|$.
-Multiplicative error is one type of value-dependent error, but in some cases value-dependent error is more general.
-(Multiplicative error is used to define complexity classes such as $\APX$; see \sec{s:approx}.)
+Another way to distinguish between types of error is to say that the approximation in \thm{th:ajl} is \emph{input-dependent}.
+Given different plat diagrams of the same link $L$, the error grows exponentially in one of the parameters of the presentation, namely the bridge number.
+(This additive, input-dependent model of approximating the Jones polynomial was first considered in the converse problem of simulating a quantum computer with the Jones polynomial \cite{BFLW:approx}.)
+An algorithm to approximate the Jones polynomial is only directly useful for topology if the approximation is \emph{value-distinguishing}; \ie, if there is an error bound which is independent of quantities other than the value of $|V(L,t)|$.
+Multiplicative approximation is one type of value-distinguishing approximation, but it is not the most general kind.
+For instance, a multiplicative approximation of $\log(1+|V(L,t)|)$ is much weaker than a multiplicative approximation of $|V(L,t)|$ itself, but it is still a value-distinguishing approximation.
+In general, if an algorithm yield any value-distinguishing approximation of a real-valued function $f(x)$, it means that for each $c \in \R$, there exist real numbers $a < c < b$ such that $f(x) < a$ can be distinguished from $f(x) > b$.
+(See also \sec{s:approx}.)

-Freedman, Larsen, and Wang \cite{FLW:two} established that the approximated quantity $\left|\frac{V(L,t)}{(t^{1/2}+t^{-1/2})^{b-1}}\right|^2$ in \thm{th:ajl} is universal for quantum computation when $r=5$ or $r \ge 7$.
-(Aharonov and Arad \cite{AA:hardness} establish an $r$-uniform version of this result.)
-Thus, even if the error is presentation-dependent, the approximation is computationally valuable for carefully chosen link diagrams.
+Freedman, Larsen, and Wang \cite{FLW:two} established that the approximated quantity $|V(L,t)/(t^{1/2}+t^{-1/2})^{g-1}|^2$ in \thm{th:ajl} is universal for quantum computation when $r=5$ or $r \ge 7$.
+Aharonov and Arad \cite{AA:hardness} establish an $r$-uniform version of this result.
+The exceptions, among principal roots of unity, are $t = \exp(2\pi i/r)$ with $r \in \{1,2,3,4,6\}$.
+We call these \emph{lattice} roots of unity, because they are the roots of unity for which the ring $\Z[t]$ is a discrete subset of $\C$; the other values of $r$ are \emph{non-lattice} roots of unity.
+These results show that even if the approximation is input-dependent, it is computationally valuable for carefully chosen link diagrams.